-Vacation scheme deadline: 31 January 2016
+Vacation scheme deadline: 31 January 2017

-Training contract deadline: 31 July 2016
+Training contract deadline: 31 July 2017

 Applications and assessments

 Around 200 candidates are selected for an online verbal reasoning test.
 For vac scheme hopefuls, acing this leads to a 20-minute video interview.
-“We recently switched from phone interviews and have found the change very successful,” says trainee recruitment officer Gemma Cowley.
+“We recently switched from phone interviews and have found the change very successful,” says graduate recruitment manager Gemma Cowley.
 “It puts candidates at ease and allows them to present their best answer.”
 The video interview centres on applicants' interests, work experience, reasons for choosing law and why they want to work at TLT specifically.
 Those who impress are granted one of the 40 or so vac scheme places available.

 The presentation centres on a commercial topic given in advance, while the group exercise sees each group posed a problem and asked to deliver a solution, with questions from assessors to follow.
-The written task, meanwhile, takes the form of a client letter, and tests “written communication skills and ability to draw relevant information from an original source,” Cowley says.
+The written task, meanwhile, takes the form of a client letter, and tests “written communication skills and the ability to draw relevant information from the original source,” Cowley says.

 The Bristol, London and Manchester offices all run vacation schemes: Bristol offers four week-long schemes over Easter and the summer, with eight candidates on each, while London hosts six vac schemers for a week at the end of July.
 Manchester offers two week-long schemes over Easter and in the summer.
-Those on the vac scheme are paid £230 for the week.
+Those on the vac scheme are paid £260 for the week.

 How to wow

-Impressing here “is all about showing you've got potential,” according to Cowley.
+Impressing here “is all about showing you've got potential,” says Cowley.
 “There is, of course, commitment from us to train new joiners up, but first they need to show us that they have what it takes to succeed here.
 We want people who have a genuine interest in the commercial world, are ambitious, want to learn and push themselves further, and are able to build strong relationships, both internally and externally.”

 A rough guide to Bristol